You may have noticed that the Spanish language has the present progressive tense just like English.

 Maybe you can think of a good rule as the ‘video camera’ test.
 If you can take out your phone and record someone doing something then you’ll be able to translate between an English ‘ing’ verb form and the Spanish gerund easily.

 To see this in action, if we take an earlier example, ‘eating is my favorite pastime’, you can’t really record this idea with a camera.
 You can record yourself eating, but you can’t record the idea of it being your favorite pastime unless you are saying it.
 (Note only one of the two underlined words in the previous sentence translates well into Spanish!
 Hopefully, you can now tell me which one!!)

 All that said, there are still some exceptions and subtleties, but I’ll get back to these later.

 For now, hopefully, you’ve got a good introductory feel for when you can use a Spanish gerund.
 So, the next step, you’ll need to know how to form them.

 So, let’s look at that next…

 How to form Spanish gerunds

-We can categorise regular Spanish gerunds into two groups: ‘ar’ verbs and ‘er and ir‘ verbs.
+We can categorize regular Spanish gerunds into two groups: ‘ar’ verbs and ‘er and ir‘ verbs.